Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The K1 Max supports 12 filament types, including PLA, PETG, and TPU95A, thanks to its high-temp design and enclosed chamber.
 Tests, like a folding umbrella in PLA at 0.2mm and 300mm/s, show precise accuracy and functional mechanical performance even at high speeds.

-Red geometric 3D-printed structure with hexagonal and interlocking patterns, created by the Creality K1 Max.
+Red 3D-printed geometric structure with hexagonal and interlocking patterns, created using Creality K1 Max, held in a hand for scale.

 3D printing the umbrella stand base in PETG at 0.15mm and 200mm/s showed the K1 Max’s ability to handle viscous filaments while maintaining dimensional stability and strong layer adhesion at moderate speeds.